 an Officer who must be appointed by law to carry out certain functions.
 See Section 14 for more details.
 The Officer will usually have other duties and a different job title.
 See Section 14 for which Officer is the Head of Paid Service:

 Ream

 Strategic Leadership the senior leadership and management body for Officers.
-It comprises the Head of Paid Service, all Chief Officers, the Monitoring Officer and s151 Officer.
-It may also include those Officers designated by the Head of Paid Service as desired;
+It comprises the Head of Paid Service, all Chief Officers, the Monitoring designated by the Head of Paid Service as desired;